japraj/bugtracker/README.md

-**An Issue management CRUD app with authentication, authorization, and more!**
+**A mobile-first Issue management CRUD app with authentication, authorization, and more!**

 ---